 J. Brent Morris is an authority on slavery and antislavery in America.
 He is Assistant Professor of History at the University of South Carolina Beaufort and a Fellow at the University of South Carolina Institute for African American Research.
 He received his Ph.D. from Cornell University in 2010, and has been awarded recent grants or fellowships from the Association for Documentary Editing, the University of South Carolina Institute for Southern Studies, the University of South Carolina Institute for African American Research, Cornell University, Oberlin College, the New York Humanities Council, and the National Endowment for the Humanities.
 His book To Pull the Devil's Kingdom Down: Oberlin and the Fight to End Slavery and Inequality was nominated for the Organization of American Historians’ Allan Nevins Prize and is forthcoming from the University of North Carolina Press.
 He is also the author of Yes Lord I Know the Road: A Documentary History of African Americans in South Carolina, 1526-2008, forthcoming from the University of South Carolina Press.
-He is the author of twenty articles, reviews, and encyclopedia entries that have appeared in Civil War History, the Journal of African American History, Southern Studies, the South Carolina Historical Magazine, The World of the Civil War: A Daily Life Encyclopedia, the Encyclopedia of Slavery in the Americas, and Encyclopedia of the Early Republic and Antebellum America.
+He is the author of twenty articles, reviews, and encyclopedia entries that have appeared in the New York Times, Civil War History, the Journal of African American History, Southern Studies, the South Carolina Historical Magazine, The World of the Civil War: A Daily Life Encyclopedia, the Encyclopedia of Slavery in the Americas, and Encyclopedia of the Early Republic and Antebellum America.
 Brent was the 2010 recipient of the South Carolina Historical Society's Malcolm C. Clark Award, given annually for the best scholarly article appearing in the society's journal.